infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

  xi[3]
 ```
 Note that we could have used `i` as an index to assign a different distribution
 to each parameter.
-Supports should also be added for each parameter as shown
+Supports can also be specified for each parameter as shown
 above.
+The key difference is that by default 50 supports are generated randomly
+following the distribution.
+Similarly, the `num_supports` keyword is used to
-Now we have infinite parameters `t` and `xi` that are ready to be used
+generate random supports.
+Now we have infinite parameters `t` and `xi` that are
-in defining infinite variables and constraints.
-We also mention here that the
+ready to be used in defining infinite variables and constraints.
+We also mention
-[`@infinite_parameter`](@ref) macro is designed to closely emulate
+here that the [`@infinite_parameter`](@ref) macro is designed to closely emulate
 [`JuMP.@variable`](@ref) and thus handles arrays and keyword arguments in the
 same way.
 This is described in more detail below.